Multicomponent multiscatter capture of Dark Matter: Multi-component Capture in Pop III Stars

 We now go on to show how to calculate the DM luminosity in Pop~III stars assuming a self-annihilating model of DM.
-The following differential equation governs the total number of DM particles in the star as a function of time, where we have neglected evaporation due to its sub-dominance for the DM masses considered here (See \cite{Ilie:2020PopIII} for detailed numerical calculations of the evaporation rates of DM off of Pop~III stars, and for an analytic approximation): \be \dot{N} = C - \Gamma_A. \ee In the above equation, $C$ is the DM capture rate and $\Gamma_A$ is the per-particle annihilation rate of DM in the star.
+The following differential equation governs the total number of DM particles in the star as a function of time: \be \dot{N} = C - \Gamma_A, \ee where $C$ is the DM capture rate and $\Gamma_A$ is the annihilation rate of DM in the star.
+Note that we have neglected the effects of DM evaporation due to its sub-dominance in Pop~III stars for DM masses above the evaporation mass $m_{evap} \sim 10^{-2}$ GeV (See \cite{Ilie:2020PopIIIa} for estimates of the evaporation mass in Pop~III stars as well as detailed numerical and analytic calculations of the evaporation rates of DM off of Pop~III stars in the sub-GeV regime).
 For WIMPS, Ref.~\cite{Freese:2008cap} shows that an equilibrium between capture and annihilation ($\dot{N} = 0$) is reached quickly on timescales much less than the star's age and Ref.~\cite{Ilie:2019} shows this is the case for higher DM masses assuming a distribution where most of the DM particles are captured near the core of the star.
 Equilibrium is also achieved for other DM models in the sub-GeV region, as discussed in \cite{Ilie:2020PopIII}.
 When equilibrium is reached, the annihilation rate equals the capture rate and DM can provide a stable source of luminosity modelled by: \be L_{DM} = f \Gamma_A m_X = f C m_X , \ee where $f$ is the fraction of annihilation products thermalized in the star, not to be confused with the H or He fractions.
 Following Ref.~\cite{Ilie:2020PopIII}, we assume $f = 1$.
 Given the enhancement in DM capture through the modelling of helium scatters, there is a corresponding increase in the DM luminosity as $L_{DM} \sim C$.
 As we shall see in the next section, this leads to tighter upper bounds on Pop~III stellar masses for a given set of DM parameters.